CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

    ![](./media/17-17.png)

+### Review
+In this exercise, you have completed the following tasks:
+- Created a project in Azure AI Foundry portal
+- Generated captions for an image
+- Tagged images
+- Detected Object

 ## Learn more

 To learn more about what you can do with this service, see the [Azure AI Vision page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview).

+## You have successfully completed this lab.